aracloud/easy-k8s-setup/README.md

 Issues I faced:
 <br>
 ESXi uses (as far as I understand) 00:0C:29 as vendor mac for ESXi.
-In order to automate VM's I used 00:50:56 instead which works fine for me.
+In order to automate VM's I used 00:50:56 as defined in Vagrantfile.

 ### Prep Vagrant: